 Many of you have visited us on the island and know what a magical place it is.
 It has been a wonderful 30 years that we wouldn’t trade for any other but the time has come to let someone else take up the dream.

-This page is to share our island retreat with you, you artists and creative people who visit my site as well as anyone looking for a unique property.
+This page is to share our island retreat with you, you artists and creative people who visit my site.

 Our tenure started with four acres of wilderness on a small island less than a mile from Orcas in 1989.
 After two summers of camping we built a very a small cabin with a loft, no inside running water or electricity but warm and dry.
 That was so wonderful, plans were adjusted and Jeffrey and I moved to Obstruction full time, working with the property to build our home.